TheXtremeLabs/TheLab/README.md

-TheLab is the third version of ***Material Design***, an *Android* application originally developed to show several use-cases of Google's Android Material Design components such as (CardView, RecyclerView, so on and so forth), it's implementing now the new Jetpack Compose.
+TheLab is the third version of ***Material Design***, an *Android* application originally developed to show several use-cases of Google's Android Material Design components such as (CardView, RecyclerView, so on and so forth), it's implementing the new Jetpack Compose.

 It turns out to a "Lab App", where multiples libraries and use-cases are developed and tested in this app (biometric section, speech-to-text, floating widgets, file downloading, notifications and more)